 Dr. Wilhelm is one of the ACCEs and an Assistant Professor.
 Robyn earned her Master of Physical Therapy degree from the University of Findlay in 2002 and earned her DPT at ATSU in 2009.
 Her current, primary teaching responsibilities are within clinical education, professional practice and basic patient care skills.
 As a Physical Therapist, she has worked in various settings which include orthopedics, inpatient rehabilitation, home health, aquatics, acute care and pediatrics.
 She is an APTA Credentialed Clinical Instructor.
 Prior to joining the faculty team at ATSU, Robyn worked in PTA education for 8 years, serving as ACCE and then as a Program Director, as well as participating in clinical treatment in various settings.
-Her research interests are within the areas of physical therapy education delivery and student assessment, including clinical education, post stroke rehabilitation and health and wellness throughout the lifespan.
-Her service to the community includes volunteer involvement with the American Cancer Society and Special Olympics.
+Her research interests are within the areas of physical therapy education delivery and student assessment, including clinical education, post stroke and spinal cord injury rehabilitation.
+Her service to the community includes volunteer involvement with the Arizona Spinal Cord Injury Association .

 Tawna Wilkinson, PT, DPT, PCS